payamesfandiari/iran_household_income/readme.md

 ### Phase 1:
 Source of data :

-We will start by scrapping every raw data that is available to public from the `https://www.amar.org.ir/`.
+We will start by scrapping available public data from the `https://www.amar.org.ir/`.

 Mohsen's Original Work
 ===========================